What is the Temporary Foreign Worker Program (TFWP)?

 The TFWP is part of Canada's economic immigration policy, pictured right.

-Under the government's most recent changes, the Foreign Worker Program has now been carved into two basic programs:
+The Foreign Worker Program has now been carved into two basic programs:

 1. International Mobility Program – encompassing those workers who do not need to get Labour Market Impact Assessments in order to get work permits (which are generally “Open Work Permits”).
 The International Mobility Program includes temporary workers who come to Canada under a trade agreement like NAFTA, youth exchange programs, or spouses of people who come to Canada under study or other work permits.